Low Carb Shepherd’s Pie

 • Garlic

-• Mushrooms and green beans – a lower-carb blend of vegetables compared to the frozen mixed veggies consisting of carrots, peas, green beans, and corn in the original recipe.
-The mushrooms also add that umami flavor that may be lost from decreasing some of the other ingredients.
+• Mushrooms and green beans – a lower-carb blend of vegetables compared to the frozen mixed veggies consisting of carrots, peas, green beans, and corn in the original recipe, but you can use any veggies you like.
+I use frozen green beans to save time.
+You can use fresh, but you may want to steam them slightly before adding to the ground beef mixture.
+The mushrooms also add some extra umami flavor that often comes from using larger amounts of the higher carb ingredients.

 • Tomato paste – reduced from the original recipe, and can even be cut further to make this dish truly keto-friendly.